KRLT

 KRLT (93.9 FM) is a radio station broadcasting a hot adult contemporary format, branded as 93-9 The Lake.
 Licensed to South Lake Tahoe, California, United States, it serves the Lake Tahoe area.
 The station is owned by Rothschild Broadcasting, LLC.

 In May 2024, D&H Broadcasting LLC filed for Chapter 11 bankruptcy, blaming the COVID-19 pandemic eliminating its revenue by 80% as part of the decision, as well as failing to reach a $100,000 GoFundMe fundraising goal.
-On September 16, 2024, Rothschild Broadcasting LLC acquired KRLT for $275,000.
+On September 16, 2024, Rothschild Broadcasting LLC acquired KRLT and KOWL for $275,000.